lxc/incus-os/doc/basic-install-steps.md

             -----END CERTIFICATE-----
 ```

-Once you have your Incus OS install media, install it on your selected system.
+Once you have your IncusOS install media, install it on your selected system.

-## Add remote Incus OS
+## Add remote IncusOS

 After the install completes, you will be shown a list of IP addresses in the
 network configuration footer.
-Pick one and add Incus OS as a remote Incus
+Pick one and add IncusOS as a remote Incus
 server:

 ```